 “People were initially skeptical about spending so much time looking at work processes.
 But in the end, most teams found it helpful.
 The check-ins not only allowed teams to engage in explicit conversations about achieving their time-off goals, but they also sparked valuable discussions–involving the whole team–about priorities, expectations, and problems people were facing.

 “By contrast, in typical teams, consultants generally start talking about problems only when they are already overstressed and less able to think rationally or do much about them.”

 Re-read that last sentence.
-The always-on, smartphone-addicted lifestyle of the average New York Metropolitan Area business owner makes it LESS likely that you will think rationally about the strategic decisions you need to make in your business.
+The always-on, smartphone-addicted lifestyle of the average Greater New York City business owner makes it LESS likely that you will think rationally about the strategic decisions you need to make in your business.

 But forcing yourself to take time off, one evening a week, then one day a week — and perhaps yes, as Mr. Koch recommends, even 4 days a week — will force you to make clearer more strategic decisions.

 It’s an equation that seems to violate everything we’ve been told about work … we’ve been told that you work your tail off, lay aside a bunch of profit and then some beautiful day in the future, well, you’ll be able to work less.

 “Working less = earning more” is an equation that I have come to believe must be considered by the digitally-connected business owner who wants to take their Greater New York City business to the next level.

 So, take one day off next week as a test.
 I wonder what would happen?

 I’m grateful for our partnership and dedicated to your success.